Social Prescribing

 Social Prescribing is a way of supporting and improving people’s health and wellbeing outside of traditional medical settings.

-In the Derbyshire Dales, GP’s, nurses and other primary health professionals can refer someone to New Connections, who will start by having a conversation with the person about what matters to them.
+In the South Derbyshire Dales, GPs, nurses and other primary health professionals can refer someone to New Connections, who will start by having a conversation with the person about what matters to them.
 From there, the person will be introduced to activities, groups or services that enable them to get the most out of life.
+We link people to:

 • Services that help with housing, employment, benefits or money.